dmbarbour/wikilon/docs/AwelonLang.md

         2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

 In this example, I build one view upon another, but we also have a comprehensible representation in without the view.
 For example, if our projectional editor lacks support for rationals, users would still see the `[-4 #6 rational]` representation.
 This is convenenient for iterative development of extensible views.
 Further, if carefully designed our data views be normal forms (evaluate to themselves) such that we can also render `-7` as an *output* from a computation.
 This may involve careful use of arity annotations.
-Besides numeric towers, projections can support monadic programming, structured and labeled data, embedded comments via `"comment" (a2) d`, and other ad-hoc syntax extensions.
+Besides numeric towers, projections can support monadic programming, infix operators, lists and records, embedded comments via `"comment" (a2) d`, and other ad-hoc syntax extensions.

 Ideally, projections must be designed in coordination with definitions and *Accelerators* to ensure the same projections can be reused after rewriting evaluations.
 A consistent projection for input, output, and intermediate computations contributes to Awelon's vision for user interfaces.
 This supports user comprehension and control, enabling users to trace displayed data to its source or extend processing with further computations.